Option to Study at Georgia Tech – Shenzhen in Fall 2021

-Mode of Course Delivery for FA20 Freshman Cohort at GT-Shenzhen
+Mode of Course Delivery for FA21 Freshman Cohort at GT-Shenzhen

 Tuition & Fees

-During the Fall 2020 semester, you will be classified as a GT-Atlanta student, not a GT-Shenzhen student.
+During the Fall 2021 semester, you will be classified as a GT-Atlanta student, not a GT-Shenzhen student.
 You will be paying the regular GT-Atlanta out-of-state tuition in the amount of $9,308 for 6 or less credit hours or $15,685 for 6+ credit hours, directly to the GT Bursar in Atlanta, via the GT student portal.
-The GT-Atlanta technology fee ($107) and special institutional fee ($544) will also be assessed by GT Bursar in Atlanta.
+Mandatory student fees will also be assessed by the GT Bursar in Atlanta.

 GTSI is currently in a transitional campus with adequate facilities to meet the educational needs of the students.
-A new campus for GTSI is being planned and may be built in 3-4 years’ time.
+A new 16.2-hectare (40-acre) campus for GTSI is being planned and may be built in 3-4 years’ time.
 Because GTSI is still a young organization, it does not have all the amenities of the GT-Atlanta campus or the full range of services that GT-Atlanta students enjoy.
 Nevertheless, GTSI is a close-knit community with relatively small class sizes and staff members who go out of their way to support students.
-We only offer this as an option to those students who will not be able to attend Atlanta as planned in Fall 2020 due to visa or other challenges.
-Students make their own voluntary choices of whether to study from home or at GT-Shenzhen.
+We offer this as an option to those students who will not be able to attend Atlanta as planned in Fall 2021 due to visa or other challenges.
 Deferred enrollment at GT-Atlanta is possible under certain conditions – please read the relevant information here.

 Undergraduate admissions office: Email email@example.com